OllieRylance/A-Level-Aiding-Code/README.md

 # A-Level-Aiding-Code
-While I studied Computer Science A-Level, there were concepts to do with problem-solving and coding which we were taught the theory.
-This repository is how I tried to put some of those into programming.
+While was studying my A-Levels, there were concepts to do with problem-solving and coding which we were taught the theory of.
+This repository is how I tried to put some of those into practice using programming.

 ## Maths - Averaging